KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 ### Syncing a Forked Repo Clone

+In the case of a fork, you could delete the fork and re-fork it, but if you have a pull request pending, the pull request will now be inactive and it will be harder for you and the maintainer who reviews the pull request to work on.

-The fork automatically become the remote origin when the repo was cloned locally.
-When can add an additional remote which is commonly known as upstream.
+Here is another way to update the fork.
+The fork automatically became the remote origin when the repo was cloned locally.
+We can add an additional remote to the shared repo, which is commonly called upstream in this situation.
 We can then fetch and merge or pull updates from the upstream and then push them to the remote origin (fork).

 </td></tr>